Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Sources: IIPC New York, US-ASEAN, ADL Indonesia

-7) Digital land registries will streamline property transactions and eliminate fraud
+7) Digital land registries will make property transactions easier and cut down on fraud

 Digital land registries are revolutionizing property transactions, making them quicker and more secure.